Topological Antenna: A Non-Classical Beam-Steering Micro-Antenna Based on Spin Injection from a Topological Insulator: Results and Discussion

 \subsection{Antenna activation and beam steering}

 An alternating charge current of 1- 10 GHz frequency is injected between either electrode pair 1 and 3, or electrode pair 2 and 4 in Fig. \ref{fig:TI-antenna}, to inject spin currents of alternating spin polarization into the nanomagnets.
-The spin polarization axis for either electrode pair activation is shown in Fig. \ref{fig:TI-antenna}(a).
-This axis is also the axis of the oscillating magnetic dipoles generated in the nanomagnets by the alternating charge current injection.
-The oscillating magnetic dipoles radiate electromagnetic waves with the frequency of the injected alternating charge current.

-Since the radiation pattern will obviously depend on the oscillating magnetic dipole axis orientation, it will depend on which electrode pair is activated, i.e., between which two antipodal electrodes the charge current flows.
-This leads to the beam steering capability; by activating either of the two antipodal pairs at the exclusion of the other, we can steer the principal lobe of the radiated beam in two different directions.
+The spin oscillation axis for either electrode pair activation is shown in Fig. \ref{fig:TI-antenna}(a).
+Changing this axis by changing the direction of the charge current flow will change the spin wave pattern within the nanomagnets, i.e., the $x$-, $y$- and $z$-components of the oscillating magnetic field associated with the spin wave (both amplitude and phase).
+This oscillating magnetic field and the associated oscillating electric field determine the Poynting vector of the emitted electromagnetic radiation and therefore determine the radiation pattern, as explained in Section 5 of the Supplementary Material.
+The radiation patterns in different planes will therefore depend on which of the two electrode pairs -- (1,3) or (2,4) -- in Fig. \ref{fig:TI-antenna} is activated, i.e., between which two antipodal electrodes the charge current flows.
+This leads to the beam steering capability; by activating either of the two antipodal pairs at the exclusion of the other, we can steer the principal lobe of the radiated beam to two different directions.
 By extension, if we place more electrodes around the nanomagnet array as shown in Fig. \ref{fig:array}, then by injecting currents between different electrodes pairwise using a multi-phase clock, we can continuously steer or scan the beam in space in the manner of an {\it active electronically scanned array (AESA)}.
 Normally, beam steering or active scanning requires a phased array antenna whose linear dimensions are several times larger than the radiated free-space wavelength, whereas here we are able to do that with an antenna whose linear dimensions ($\sim$550 $\mu$m) are 2-3 orders of magnitude smaller than the free-space wavelength at the frequencies we tested at (1-10 GHz; free space wavelength 3-30 cm).
 This would lead to an ultra-miniaturized beam scanner.